adonespitogo/unsakini/config/readme.md

-This is config file is for sequelize-cli
+This config file is for sequelize-cli
 ------------------------